Undergraduate course information

 Special needs – where, for example, a student has a disability and/or an existing or ongoing illness; such requests must be supported by UTS: Accessibility Service.

-Where a student has registered with either the ALO or UTS: Special Needs, reasonable adjustments are taken to accommodate them; however, this is still limited to available placements.
-Students are responsible for submitting a placement allocation form at the beginning of each session, and need to consider the impact on their academic progression and ability to graduate on time.
+Where a student has registered with either the ALO or UTS: Accessibility Services, reasonable adjustments are taken to accommodate them; however, this is still limited to available placements.
+Students are responsible for submitting a placement provisions form at the beginning of each sessionif they have clashing commitments, and need to consider the impact on their academic progression and ability to graduate on time.
 For more information, contact the Clinical Practice unit:

 Midwifery practice policy